-For more information, see Target system managers on page 204.
+For more information, see Target system managers for Active Directory on page 210.

-• Servers
+Servers

 Servers must be informed of your server functionality in order to handle Active Directory-specific processes in One Identity Manager.
 These may be the synchronization server, home server, or profile server, for example.